 Ecolism, in comparison, democratizes and socializes capitalism by equalizing powers among people, governors and capitalists.
 Distributing the powers is logical, in the long term, to keep the status quo of the Eco-socio-economic system and sustain the coexistence of mutual benefits for all.

 Each authority requires the other two to maintain its existence.
 In other words, the workforce needs investors to establish a business or industry and the governors’ role is to regulate them both.
 But the public elects the governors and votes them out upon failure or misconduct and the governors can do the same to failing businesses or their executives, while the investors can decide whether to remain or leave without causing harm to the workforce and the continuity of the human ecosystem.

 In the Ecolism political system, the electorate can deselect or remove politicians from power and the workforce can remove their chief executive officers (CEOs) from their position upon failure or misconduct, with no compensation or bonuses.
 The politicians or government controls and enforces disciplinary actions on businesses and people for any offense or misconduct.
 The workforce cannot strike and cause a loss of profits for businesses or earn money without working and being productive.

 If the trends of inequality, injustice and increased poverty continue, they will reach the point of no return.
-The time may come for the volcano to erupt and burn its green surroundings, unless we create newer and fairer social ecosystems that are just for everyone on the planet.
+The time may come for the volcano to erupt and burn its green surroundings, for everyone on the planet.